influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 Once the startup probe succeeds, the liveness probe takes over with a much narrower window (`3 × 10s`).
-A node that answers `/health` and then blocks during later startup work can still be restarted; raise `probes.liveness.failureThreshold` if that happens.
+A node that answers `/health` and then blocks during later startup work can still have its container restarted; raise `probes.liveness.failureThreshold` if that happens.

 This widens the window rather than shortening the startup.
 If nodes routinely